Birla Industrial & Technological Museum: History

+Until 1919, the Birla Industrial & Technological Museum site, established at 19A Gurusaday Road, was initially referred to as 18 Ballygunge Store Road.
+In 1898 the Tagores purchased it from Mirza Abdul Karim, citing sources.
+For most of her early life, Meera Devi, the fourth among Rabindranath Tagore's five children, experienced childhood in this residence.
+G.D.
+Birla purchased the land from Surendranath Tagore in 1919, and it became recognized as Birla Park.

-Birla Industrial & Technological Museum in Calcutta, inaugurated on May 2, 1959, under the governmental jurisdiction of the Council of Scientific & Industrial Research (CSIR), is commonly recognized as the precursor of India's science museum concept.
-Dr. Bidhan Chandra Roy, the then-Chief Minister of West Bengal, felt motivated to establish a similar establishment in India for citizen participation in science and technology following a tour of the Deutsches Museum in Munich.
+Dr. Bidhan Chandra Roy, the former Chief Minister of West Bengal felt motivated to establish a similar establishment in India for citizen participation in science and technology following a tour of the Deutsches Museum in Munich.
 Pandit Jawaharlal Nehru, India's prime minister and entrepreneur Shri Ghanshyam Das Birla, supported and encouraged his concept and endeavors in this area.
 Birla Park, his magnificent mansion and surrounding block of land in Calcutta's affluent Ballygunge neighborhood, was bequeathed to the CSIR to establish an Industrial and Technological Museum.
-In 1956, Pandit Nehru got this wonderful donation from Shri G D Birla.
+In 1956, Pandit Nehru got this wonderful donation from Shri G. D Birla.

 The voyage from the government of India taking over Birla Park in 1956 to the inauguration of the Museum in 1959 was spectacular and demanding.
-The development of India's first scientific Museum under the aegis of the central government was the product of meticulous research and diligent work by the Museum's steering group, which was led by Dr. B C Roy himself and included several notable scientists, educators, and entrepreneurs.

-Prof. Humayun Kabir, the then union minister for scientific research and cultural affairs, inaugurated the Birla Industrial & Technological Museum to the world on May 2, 1959, in the presence of Dr. B C Roy, Prof. M S Thacker, the then Director-General of CSIR, and Shri Amalendu Bose, the BITM Planning Officer.
+The development of India's first scientific Museum under the aegis of the central government was the product of meticulous research and diligent work by the Museum's steering group, which was led by Dr. B. C Roy himself and included several notable scientists, educators, and entrepreneurs.
+Prof. Humayun Kabir, the then union minister for scientific research and cultural affairs, inaugurated the Birla Industrial & Technological Museum to the world on May 2, 1959, in the presence of Dr. B C Roy, the former Director-General of CSIR Prof. M S Thacker, and the BITM Planning Officer Shri Amalendu Bose.